Galleria/Todo-WebService/readme.md

 ###Standard format
 - json
-- plain dssad
+- plain/text

 ___

 ###How to Compile Todo WebService
 - go to repository path
-- mvn clean install
+- run cmd -> mvn clean install
 * please make sure about maven and java jdk setup.

 ###How to Run Todo WebService